youjob13/growth/auth/OIDC.md

 | Confidential client | Are required to provide a *client secret* when they exchange the temporary authorization code for tokens |
 | Public client | Are not required to provide this client secret.
 There is no way to safely store client secret for public clients.
 Public client must use PKCE |

+#### PKCE (Proof Key for Code Exchange)

+PKCE is designed to prevent authorization code interception and injection attacks.
+(HELPS OpenID Provider to identify Client) It ensures that only the client that requested the authorization code can use it.
+PKCE allows public clients (mobile and SPA) to use the Authorization Code Flow securely.

+Request with PKCE must contain *code_challenge* and *code_challenge_method*.

+1. Before making the request, the client generates a high-entropy cryptographic random string known as the *code_verifier*.
+2. The *code_challenge* is then derived by hashing the *code_verifier* using the specified *code_challenge_method*.
+3. *code_challnge* is sent with the initial authorization request, ensuring that the *code_verifier* is used later to prove that the true originator of the authorization request is asking for a token in exchange for the authorization code.

 ### Implicit Flow

 This is browser-based protocol (not recommended, less secure)